engineer-kndegwa/Andela-Work/README.md

-# Andela Bootcamp -8 Work and Exercises and assignments.
+# Andela Bootcamp for Cohort 8 Work,Exercises and assignments.
 **Introduction**
 The work has been organised in the main repository under the name ***Andela-Work***.